Lower Dream Canyon Rock Climbing

 From the intersection of Broadway and Colorado 119 in Boulder, follow Colorado 119 west towards the town of Nederland.
 About eight miles up the Canyon turn left into a large parking area for Boulder Falls.

 From the Boulder Falls "trail" walk in on the 'tourist path' until you nearly come to a park bench.
 Switchback to the left between some caged rocks and a tree.
 Switchback again to the right on top of the rocks.
 Above you is a second set of caged rocks - pass these on the left (south) end, or climb over.
 From here, angle up and right on a faint path.
 There were some small cairns leading the way on 7/12/03.
 You are aiming for a small 'tunnel' near a dead tree that is, again, up and right from the caged rocks.
-Note, this access may be frowned upon by non-climbing land managers.
+Note, this access used to be frowned upon by non-climbing land managers.

 Eds. during the months when Boulder Falls is CLOSED (Nov.
 1 - May 1), some folks access skirting the right edge of Boulder Slips.
 It is not clear as to if this access is affected by the Boulder Falls closure.